Personality Test

 Frequently Asked Questions

-What does the assessment measure?
+What does this Personality Test measure?

-How long does it take, and how many questions does it have?
+How long does it take and how many questions does it have?

 How should responses be chosen?